How to Market Books on Amazon and Elsewhere on a Limited Budget (Book Marketing Basics)

 1. Make the most of your Amazon page.

-For US authors in particular, that means setting up an Author profile on Amazon (and Goodreads).
-You can do this via author.amazon.com.
+For US authors in particular, that means setting up an author profile on Amazon Author Central (author.amazon.com) and becoming a Goodreads Author (on Goodreads).

-Setting up and optimizing your Author profile is covered in depth in The Best Book Marketing Strategies online course and Amazon sales page optimizing is a service I offer American nonfiction authors.
+Setting up and optimizing your Author profile is covered in The Best Book Marketing Strategies online course and Amazon sales page optimizing is a service I offer American nonfiction authors.

-In short, make sure that possible buyers see your headshot, author bio, editorial reviews/endorsements for your book, and the proper Amazon categories for your book.
+In short, make sure that potential buyers see your headshot, author bio, editorial reviews/endorsements for your book, and the proper Amazon categories for your book.

 2. Add your book (and a link for people to buy it) to your email signature.